 Parents can be fined by the local authority for taking their child on holiday during term time without the consent of the school.
 It’s important that parents understand that the initial fixed penalty notice of £60 is issued to each parent for each child.
 A two-parent family with two children would be fined £240.

-School Phobia is the 'fear' which brings with it some very debilitating symptoms.
-School Refusal is the behaviour displayed to avoid feeling the fear.
+Emotionally Based School Avoidance is the 'fear' which brings with it some very debilitating symptoms.
+Emotionally Based School Avoidance is the behaviour displayed to avoid feeling the fear.

 Children may refuse to go to school for prolonged periods if they: